Thursday, 12 June 2025

 }

-To find the newest document:
+To get the newest document:

 GET my_index/_search